Islam in the Cayman Islands: Mosque

 The islands do not have an established Mosque, however, there are public halls set aside for worship and religious events.
 Because the Muslim population is so small (121 person or 0.17% out of population of 71,105), the community is more close-knit and will gather at a friend’s home for worship if there are no available halls.
-The Islamic Society of the Cayman Islands was also established to reach out to fellow Muslims in the country and provide a place for free and safe worship.
+The Islamic Society of the Cayman Islands was also established to reach out to fellow Muslims in the country and provide a place for free and safe worship.Muslim community in the Cayman Islands is relatively small.
+Members of the Islamic Society include migrants from Afghanistan, Indonesia, India, Pakistan, South Africa, Mauritius, and Guyana, as well as local converts to Islam.